ovvio-io/ovvio2/README.md

 ## Server

 Normal run:
-`deno run --unstable -A server/run-server.ts`
+`deno run --no-lock --unstable -A server/run-server.ts`

 Debug run:
-`deno run --unstable -A --inspect-brk server/run-server.ts`
+`deno run --no-lock --unstable -A --inspect-brk server/run-server.ts`

 ## Admin CLI

 The admin CLI allows you to connect to a specific repository, replicate it locally, and perform manual manipulation of the repository data.

-`deno run -A --unstable cli/admin.ts -s <http(s)://server.url/data/wsId>`
+`deno run --no-lock -A --unstable cli/admin.ts -s <http(s)://server.url/data/wsId>`

 The CLI will immediately replicate the remote repository locally, then enter an interactive mode.